smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Performance tune fixes for Postgres.
 Issues with lack of bind peaking (fully expand INSERT sql), global temporary tables; tune rif40_log()
 * SAHSU 30th

+## 20th to 24th November

+* Added tracing to tileLayer; update to same (caching code) as TileMaker, caching disabled on IE;
+* Add traps for middleware call failure and out of sequence events;
+* Port upgraded extract code to SQL Server

 In progress:

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].